 To apply feature blending to a layer, complete the following steps:

 the Contents pane to highlight it.

-The Feature Layer contextual tab appears on the ribbon.
+The layer's contextual tab—for example, Feature Layer—appears on the ribbon.

-- In the Effects group, click the Feature Blend drop-down menu to choose a blend mode to apply to the layer's features.
+- Under the layer's contextual tab, in the Effects group, click the Feature Blend drop-down menu to choose a blend mode to apply to the layer.